If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 Enter the total of any trade or professional journals, subscriptions or any other sundry running costs not included elsewhere.
 Don’t include the non-business part of any expense or the cost of ordinary clothing.

-You pay class 2 contributions if you’re self-employed.
-A proportion of these contributions can be claimed as an expense in your accounts.
+You pay class 2 (primary and secondary) contributions if you’re self-employed.
+The secondary contributions can be claimed as an expense in your accounts.

-If you’re paying contributions up to the standard earnings limit you can claim up to 52% of these contributions.
+If you were paying contributions up to the standard earnings limit you can claim up to:

-If you’re paying contributions between the standard earnings limit and the upper earnings limit you can claim these contributions.
+If you were paying contributions between the standard earnings limit and the upper earnings limit you can claim these contributions.

 Add up the figures you have entered into box 19 and box 20 and enter the amount.